-So I thought it would be blinkin’ amazing quite frankly, to do a post on how to create some fabulously pink unicorn inspired milkshakes, on a budget and in less than 10 minutes.
-Because why on earth not, right?
-Who’s in?
-Yasss you so are!
+So I thought it would be amazing to do a post on how to create some fabulously pink unicorn inspired milkshakes, on a budget and in less than 10 minutes.

 This is just full of sweet treat recipes that are all unicorn themed and absolutely perfect for parties, birthdays and general celebrations!
 Which obviously sent me crazy as I think we all know how much I love a unicorn!
 So to have a book full of simple, easy, but fabulous recipes (that don’t require any fancy ingredients or top notch baking skills), is a lifesaver!
 Shout out to Alix for making us feel like we could totally win Great British Bake Off – you the best!

 Anyway, enough of the waffle, and more on the magic recipe – which actually I’ll admit was all purchased from good ol’ ASDA!
 Can you get any better?
 So not only is this the quickest milkshake EVER to whip up, but all of the ingredients I used were under £10 which I think is such a bargain!
 And you’d definitely be able to get a good 4 or 5 milkshakes out of all of it as well!

 I took inspiration from Alix Carey’s ‘Strawberries and Cream Milkshake’ (pg 121 in her ‘Unicorn Cookbook’), to create my own magical concoction which I kinda feel looks like a unicorn has thrown up everywhere but hey ho, I’m kinda liking the look of that!
 So below I’m going to list the steps I took to create these milkshakes and I will link the ingredients also, so you can have a little look if you’d like to re-create these!